edm00se/awesome-board-games/readme.md

   <a href="https://awesome.re" title="more awesome lists"><img src="https://awesome.re/badge.svg" alt="Awesome list badge"></a>
 </div>

-> Board games are played on a tabletop, often employ combinations of strategy, skill, and luck, and are a great way to pass the time with friends and loved ones.
+> Board games are played on a tabletop, often employ combinations of strategy, skill and luck that are a great way to pass the time with friends and loved ones.

 ## Contents